 Recommended by Becca Huxley from Bee Wanderlust

 The east coast of Australia is one of the world’s best road trips – it’s a must do!
 Stretching from Cairns to Melbourne, this is not just any old road trip.
 From the tropical humidity of the north to the beautiful beach weather of the coast, this trip has it all.
-This is one of my all-time favorites.
+This is one of my all-time favourites.
 The best way to travel is by car or camper-van.
-I chose to live in a station wagon, planning my own route, cooking my own meals, waking up in a new destination every day.
+I chose to live in a station waggon, planning my own route, cooking my own meals, waking up in a new destination every day.

-There are a handful of attractions you cannot miss, my favorite was sky diving.
+There are a handful of attractions you cannot miss, my favourite was sky diving.
 Jump out of a plane at 14,000ft onto Mission beach, an unforgettable experience, all before 7 AM.
 Then head down the coast and hop on a sailing boat to the spectacular Whitsunday Islands.
 Whitsundays wouldn’t be complete without a special stop at Whitehaven Beach.
 It’s only accessible by boat, here you will experience some of the world’s purest white silica sand.
 Once you have admired the beauty, head to Byron Bay for a chilled afternoon relaxing on the beach, swimming in the sea, or grabbing a beer in a local bar.

 An east coast road trip wouldn’t be complete without a quick stop to see the famous sights of Sydney, before cruising down to your final destination, Melbourne.
 Melbourne is the perfect place to end, spend your last day enjoying a beer in one of the many alternative bars and watch a famous St Kilda sunset.

 2. The Great Ocean Road Australia Road Trip